AquaticEcoDynamics/StudySites/TFV_AED2_Swan_Models/readme.md

-# TFV_AED2_Swan_Models
+# Swan Estuarine Models
-Folder containing model input files for various estuaries and lakes
+This folder contains two model set-ups for the swan domain.
+An upperswan domain (UD) starting at the Narrows Bridge, and a full domain starting in Cockburn Sound.